Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 ### Build the kernel

 `make jX` will build the kernel, where `X` is replaced with the number of core on your machine.
-On my 6 cores computer, I use:
+On my 6-core computer, I use:

 ```sh
 make -j6